QuantEcon/QuantEconHub/google-hub/README.md

 It might say `<pending>`, which means that your IP is being assigned.
 Running the command again in a few minutes should clear it up.

-:warning: Make sure you don't close the terminal window until you're done setting up things like authentication below).
-Once you exit the container, you'll lose the secret token necessary to continue working with the JupyterHub (although you will still be able to administrate through Google Cloud; i.e. handling budgeting, shutting down the project, etc.)
+:warning: Make sure you don't close the terminal window until you're done setting up things like authentication (see below).
+Once you exit the container, you'll lose the secret token stored in `config.yaml` necessary to continue working with the JupyterHub (although you will still be able to administrate through Google Cloud; i.e. handling budgeting, shutting down the project, etc.)

 ## Customization